PeterKitonga/illustratorlearning/Lesson 16 - Symbol Libraries/readme.md

 ![Illustration Example](../assets/images/lesson-16/illustration-02.gif)

 Alternatively, to edit a symbol instance we can use the menu `Object > Expand` to give us the ability to modify it.
+Thereafter you ungroup the symbol `Object > Ungroup` and edit any individual element you desire.

 ![Illustration Example](../assets/images/lesson-16/illustration-03.gif)